+No, only paint chemicals.

-a. and there any environmental health hazards, including exposure to toxic chemicals, risk of fire explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, cribe.
-(1) Describe any known or possible contamination at the site from present or past uses.
-(2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+- (1) Describe any known or possible contamination at the site from present or past uses.
+I dont know of any contamination at the bodyshop from past uses.
+For the present only air pollution. - (2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

+None

 (3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

+Toxic or hazardous chemicals to be stores in bodyshop are, paint, thinner, clear, primer, hardener all at room temperature and in paint storage room.

-(4) Describe special emergency services that might be required.
-(5) Proposed measures to reduce or control environmental health hazards, if any: b.
-Nois е (1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+- (4) Describe special emergency services that might be required.
+None - (5) Proposed measures to reduce or control environmental health hazards, if any: Paint filters that filter up to 98% of air pollutants, exhaust stack.

+b.
+Noise

+(1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?

+Noise will not affect bodyshop operation.

 (2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.

-8. La nd and Shoreline Use a.
+Bodyshop operation noise would be minimal, pounding, banging, noise from taking out car dents are the only noises produce, hours of operation would be 7:00 AM to 6:00PM.

+(3) Proposed measures to reduce or control noise impacts, if any: Keep unnecessary open doors closed, operate during business hours only.
+8. Land and Shoreline Use a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe. b.
+If so, describe.
+The current use of the site is a Bodyshop, it will not affect nearby or adjacent properties because it has several feets of empty lot surrounding sides. b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to non-farm or non-forest use?
+No it has not, nor will it be used for that now or in future.
+Land surrounding bodyshop was already stripped of natural vegetation long before leasing it.
 Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: C. Describe any structures on the site. d.
+If so, how: No it will not there is not surrounding farms or forest lands. c.
+Describe any structures on the site.
+Bodyshop building, garages. d.
 Will any structures be demolished?
-If so, what? e.
-What is the current zoning classification of the site? f.
+If so, what?
+No. e.
+What is the current zoning classification of the site?
+Commercial f.
 What is the current comprehensive plan designation of the site?
+Do not know the answer to this question.